Tensii/Simple-UI-Login-Android/README.md

 ## Simple UI Login Android App
-Android App Simple Login Layout This App is For Beginners in Android
+#Simple Android App For Login Layout
+This App is For Beginners in Android Using Java